JTGlez/JTGlez/README.md

 # 💻 Tech Stack:

-I’m a Full-Stack Developer with a focus on backend development.
-My skill set includes frontend development with JavaScript/TypeScript, using frameworks such as React and Next.js.
-On the backend, I have experience working in both monolithic and microservices architectures using Python, Scala, and Go, with libraries like Apache Kafka, Argo Workflows, the Typelevel ecosystem (Cats/Cats-Effect), Flask, FastAPI, Kopf, sttp Ember, and GraphQL (Sangria/Caliban).
+I’m a Backend Engineer with a strong focus on Golang.
+I have more than 2 years of experience working in both monolithic applications and high-traffic microservices using Python, Scala, and Go, with libraries like Apache Kafka, Argo Workflows, the Typelevel ecosystem (Cats/Cats-Effect), Flask, FastAPI, Kopf, sttp Ember, Chi and GraphQL (Sangria/Caliban).
+Also, as part of the technologic stack used in Mercado Libre, I'm acquainted with multiple distributed services such as Amazon Kinesis, S3 and DynamoDB.

-I am also proficient in using both ORMs and parameterized SQL queries in environments like MySQL, PostgreSQL, SQLite, RQLite, and OracleDB.
-In the DevOps field, I have hands-on experience with containerization technologies such as Docker and Podman, as well as developing distributed applications with Kubernetes and Kind.
-I'm also skilled in deploying applications on Vercel and Amazon Web Services, using services like Route 53, Elastic Beanstalk, S3, and EC2.
+I'm also proficient at using both ORMs and parameterized SQL queries in relational databases like MySQL, PostgreSQL, SQLite, RQLite, and OracleDB.
+On the other hand, I have hands-on experience with containerization technologies such as Docker and Podman, as well as developing and deploying distributed applications with Kubernetes and Kind.
+As part of my experience, I have also deployed successfully applications on Vercel and Amazon Web Services with automatic CI/CD strategies using services such as Elastic Beanstalk, S3, and EC2.

 ###